bids-standard/bids-specification/src/common-principles.md

 All imaging data MUST be stored using BIDS-compatible file format, specified in the respective section.
-The conversion from original imaging data format to BIDS-compatible one must be performed using a tool that conserves as much of original metadata, as possible, at exception of information relative to the participant identity, which should not be present in the converted image.
+The conversion from original imaging data format to BIDS-compatible one, if it is required, must be performed using a tool that conserves as much of original metadata, as possible, at exception of information relative to the participant identity, which should not be present in the converted image.